2022-cs244/2022-cs244.github.io/schedule.md

 ## **[Week 5 - Using High-speed Hardware]**

 4/26:
-* Iteroperability pre-testing in class
+* Interoperability pre-testing in class

 ---